pecksr/Cribl-Lab01/docs/module1.md

 ## To Begin

-Access your Cribl Stream instance from the jump box provided using the Chrome web browser pointing to: [Cribl](<http://10.233.36.248:9000>)
+Access your Cribl Stream instance from the jump box provided using the Chrome web browser pointing to <http://10.233.36.248:9000>

 *Login:*